-The normal advance is 37° (1/16") max permissible 39° (1/2").
+The normal advance is 39° (1/2").

 Have available a stout screwdriver, or an old type tyre lever with turned up end, also a small rod or stout wheel spoke $5\frac{1}{2}$ " long.

 Before setting the ignition firing point it is essential the magneto contact breaker points are correctly adjusted.
 Therefore always check these first.